cschanck/single-file-java/Overview.md

 ## DumbCLIParse
 Oh, lord, how many times do I need a quick and dirty CLI parser to throw together some one-off scripty Java tool.
 Well, here it is.

+## JSONOne
+Single file JSON library.
+Parser, printer, JSON value objects for programmatic use.
+Not necessary in this world, but fun to write.

 ## PojoClientServer
 Client and Server objects over Java blocking sockets.
 Expects to send,